rafgugi/guess-the-number/readme.md

 ### What to do with this app?

 Judge has chosen a number x in the range [1, n].
-Guesser has to find the number x using query range [a, b], then judge has to answer if the number is inside range [a, b].
+Guesser has to find the number x using query range [a, b], then Judge has to answer if the number is inside range [a, b].

 Firstly, define the range from 1 to n, then press start button.
 You can always restart the game by pressing restart button.
 Then each turn, Guesser give a query range [a, b], Judge then answer